tbosserman/apparmor/README.md

 go through all the stuff it finds.
 Which is why I'm giving you a sample profile as a starting point!
 As you iterate, aa-genprof will steadily be asking you for fewer and fewer responses.
-Eventually, you will mercifully see that you aren't see anymore log messages from the kernel for things being denied.
+Eventually, you will mercifully see that you aren't seeing anymore log messages from the kernel for things being denied.
 That is, unless you decide there are some things that you don't want to let chrome access.
 That's all up to you.